timex-sinclair-projects/zmakebas-plus/README.md

 .\zmakebas.exe -o hello.tap hello.bas
 ```

 By default, input is read from stdin and output is written to `out.tap`.
-Non-ZX81 mode accepts ZX Spectrum, Spectranet, and TS2068 syntax for compatibility with the extended original `zmakebas` token set.
+Non-ZX81 mode accepts ZX Spectrum, Spectranet, and TS2068 syntax for compatibility with the original `zmakebas` token set.
 Use `-p` for ZX81 `.p` output, `-l` for label mode, `-r` for raw headerless Spectrum BASIC output, and `-3` for +3DOS output.
 The command line uses the same stricter validation as the web app, so invalid syntax that original `zmakebas` tokenized loosely may be rejected.

 The release also includes a Node CLI bundle.
 Use that if you prefer to run the JavaScript CLI directly or need a platform-neutral download.
 It requires [Node.js](https://nodejs.org/en/download):